KITE-Cloud/AGADE-TRAFFIC/README.md

 ##### For Developers
 For developers working with AGADE Traffic we recommend starting up services separately.
 * Open a terminal and navigate to `{ProjectDir}/RoutingKit`
-* Type in `docker-compose build` to build a prepared docker image of the database.
+* Type in `docker-compose build` to build a prepared docker image of `Neo4j` database.
 If you make changes to the database (e.g. import new data), you will need to rebuild.
-* Once database image is completed, type `docker-compose up` to start up the database
+* Once build process is completed, type `docker-compose up` to start up the database
 * In the `RoutingKit` project, launch `routing-engine/src/main/rmi/RMIServer.main()`
 * In the `Backend` project, launch the `src/main/java/BackendApplication.main()` in the AGADE project
 * In the `Frontend` project, launch `src/main/java/de/thm/agade/frontend/FrontendApplication.main()`